johandweber/wavfile_fortran/README.md

 This fortran module is based on the simple sound library (written in C) for CSE 20211 by Douglas Thain and writes WAV audfio files.

-Currently, only mono files with a sampling rate of 44100 samples/s and a sample size of 16 bit are supported.
+Currently, only mono and stereo files with a sampling rate of 44100 samples/s and a sample size of 16 bit per channel are supported.

 Both the original library and this module are  made available under the Creative Commons Attribution license.